 Step 1: Make the Water and Glycerin Base

 Begin by making your water and glycerin base.
 This is what you will mix with your paint when you dip your flowers.
-This mixture is used because the glycerin will soak into the pores of the wood.
-This keeps the cells hydrated and soft.
-The end result will feel similar to leather.
-Make sure you are using vegetable glycerin instead of animal glycerin, animal glycerin may eventually yellow.
+This mixture is used because the glycerin will soak into the wood.
+This keeps the cells soft and hydrated.
+Use vegetable glycerin instead of animal glycerin, animal glycerin can yellow over time.

 Boil 3 cups of water.
 Then, once the water is boiling, mix in 1 cup of glycerin.
 Let the mix cool to room temperature before mixing with your paint.
 You will have more than you may need, but this can be stored and saved for later use.